Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 Since 2013, the Strictly Come Dancing filming location has remained the identical, in Elstree Studios, following the closure of BBC Tv Centre.

-There’s one week yearly all of us stay up for – Blackpool – the place the forged and crew pack their luggage and head north to the seaside city for a glitter-filled particular.
+There’s one week yearly all of us look ahead to – Blackpool – the place the solid and crew pack their baggage and head north to the seaside city for a glitter-filled particular.

-It’s at present unknown whether or not this can change on account of the pandemic, however now we have already heard rumours that Blackpool Week might be axed to help with social distancing tips – although as of August 2020, Blackpool will nonetheless be going forward.
+It’s presently unknown whether or not it will change on account of the pandemic, however we’ve already heard rumours that Blackpool Week could possibly be axed to assist with social distancing tips – although as of August 2020, Blackpool will nonetheless be going forward.

-There was a whopping 17 Strictly Come Dancing winners, and yearly we get extra and extra stunned by the gifted celebrities.
+There was a whopping 17 Strictly Come Dancing winners, and yearly we get extra and extra shocked by the proficient celebrities.

-Final yr was no completely different, as Kelvin Fletcher stormed to victory with skilled companion, Motsi Mabuse.
-The previous Emmerdale star needed to exchange Jamie Laing final minute and impressed the judges and viewers alike.
+Final 12 months was no completely different, as Kelvin Fletcher stormed to victory with skilled associate, Motsi Mabuse.
+The previous Emmerdale star needed to substitute Jamie Laing final minute and impressed the judges and viewers alike.

 Learn extra about Strictly Come Dancing

-Strictly Come Dancing dwell reveals begins on BBC One on October twenty fourth.
-To seek out out what else is on within the meantime, try our TV Information.
+Strictly Come Dancing reside exhibits begins on BBC One on October twenty fourth.
+To search out out what else is on within the meantime, take a look at our TV Information.

 Add Comment